 The text will still appear in your content, and the reader may never realize the difference.
 However, a font change can affect the intended presentation or the readability of the content.
 For example, each email client has a default font if the selected font is unavailable - Gmail uses Arial, Apple Mail uses Helvetica, and Outlook uses Calibri.

 What about custom fonts?

 Privy currently supports custom fonts for onsite campaigns.
-When properly configured, an onsite campaign loads the file directly, which means it is almost guaranteed to display correctly to all readers regardless of their device, browser, or email client.
+When properly configured, an onsite campaign loads the file directly, which means it is almost guaranteed to display correctly to all readers regardless of their device or browser.

 What about email and text?